jwelrynewone/docs/nibiru-book/concepts/perps-overview.md

 Virtual pools enable Nibiru to have **clear pricing rules.** Each perpetual futures contract specifies the base asset’s quantity delivered for a single contract.
 For instance, OSMO/USDC, UMEE/USDC and ATOM/USDC futures contracts represent only one unit of the base assets OSMO, UMEE, and ATOM, similar to spot markets.

+## Market Specific Parameters

+{% hint style="info" %}
+For the full specification of all parameters involved in Nibi-Perps, see the [`perp` module technical documentation](../cli/modules/perp.md#parameters-of-nibi-perps).
+{% endhint %}

 ### Trade Limit Ratio

 Every virtual pool has a parameter called the `TradeLimitRatio`, which limits how much of the asset reserves a trader can affect in a single transaction.
 For example, if a virtual pool had 100 BTC and 2,000,000 NUSD, a `TradeLimitRatio` of `0.1` would only allow the trader to deposit or withdraw up to 10 BTC or 200,000 NUSD.
 This is done to prevent predatory traders from sending other traders' positions underwater.